 To access the childcare element of the offer parents and guardians must:

 - Have a child aged 3 or 4 years and is able to access part time Foundation Phase Nursery Education

 - Live within Ceredigion

 - Be employed or self-employed and permanently reside in Wales.
 Both parents/co-habiting couples must be working in a two parent family, or the sole parent in a lone parent family;

 - Earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (around £111 and £115 per week at the current NMW and NLW rate respectively).

-- For the purpose of the pilot, parents will need to prove they are working a minimum of 16 hours a week, through their earnings.
-There will be maximum earnings threshold of £100,000 per parent.
+- For the purpose of the pilot parents/carers will need to earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (around £111 and £115 per week at the current NMW and NLW rate respectively).
+There will be maximum earnings threshold of £100,000 per parent

 Where parents have separated but do not share equal custody of the child, the parent with primary custody will be eligible to take up the offer (if they meet the eligibility criteria).
 Where parents share equal custody one parent will need to be nominated as the lead parent for the offer.